antoinemcx/React-Nextjs-Boilerplate/README.md

 -   [Configuration](/docs/CONFIGURATION.md) : Guide for getting the **.env** values
 -   [Cleaning](/docs/CLEANING.md) : Files to remove to be ready to code
+-   [Prisma migrations](/docs/prisma_migrations.md) : How to create migration files for your database

 ## 🛠 Scripts